 Brooklyn's roster uncertainty not weighing on Cam Johnson

 Several teams, including the Los Angeles Lakers, Cleveland Cavaliers, Sacramento Kings, Indiana Pacers, Toronto Raptors, and Orlando Magic, have been linked to Johnson in anticipation of a Nets fire sale.
-While, like Bridges, he could be on the move at any moment, the veteran forward insists his uncertain future is not taking a toll.
+While, like Bridges, he could be on the move at any moment, the veteran forward insists his uncertain future is not weighing on him.

 “It doesn't,” Johnson said.
 “I just figured I have enough to worry about on my end in trying to just be working on myself, working on my body working, on my game.
 Just taking that time in the offseason to get my mental right for another season, and then I'll just let whatever happens, happens.